dwiwad/hockey_site/README.md

 - [ ] Write a shot depth function once rosters are in and replace shot share figure
 - [ ] Add primary and secondary team colors to css or a python dict
 - [ ] Change the shot share/depth bar plot to be away and home team primary colors
+- [ ] Start looking into hosting on AWS
 - [ ] TDI
 	- [ ] Start scoping the deep dive
 	- [ ] Stand up an empty post for it